EventStore/documentation/docs/server/5.0.8/server/introduction/README.md

 ::: tip
 The new generation of EventStoreDB starts from version 20.6.
-Learn more about the latest version [here](/server/latest).
+Learn more about the latest version [here](/latest.html).
 :::

 Welcome to the EventStoreDB 5.0 documentation.

-EventStoreDB is a database designed for [Event Sourcing](/event-sourcing).
+EventStoreDB is a database designed for [Event Sourcing](https://eventstore.com/blog/what-is-event-sourcing/).
 This documentation introduces key concepts of EventStoreDB and explains its installation, configuration and operational concerns.

 EventStoreDB is available as both a Open-Source and an Enterprise versions:

 - EventStoreDB OSS is the [open-source](https://github.com/EventStore/EventStore) and free to use edition of EventStoreDB.
 - EventStoreDB Enterprise is available for customers with EventStoreDB [paid support subscription](https://eventstore.com/support/).
-EventStoreDB Enterprise adds enterprise-focused features such as (TODO).
+EventStoreDB Enterprise adds enterprise-focused features such as LDAP integration, correlation event sequence visualisation and management CLI.

 ## Getting started